connormcd/audit_utility/README.md

 When you create a trigger in this way, the nominated columns are stored in the AUDIT_UTIL_UPDATE_TRIG table.
 In this way, if you generate the trigger again, the same column specification is retained.
-If you need to reset the columns that are captured, you pass the string 'NULL' for the p_update_cols parameter (because a true null just means use the existing column specification.
+If you need to reset the columns that are captured, you pass the string 'NULL' for the p_update_cols parameter (because a true null just means use the existing column specification).

 Selective Row Audit
 -------------------